jquery/learn.jquery.com/page/using-jquery-core/manipulating-elements.md

 ## Removing Elements

 There are two ways to remove elements from the page: `$.fn.remove` and `$.fn.detach`.
-Use `$.fn.remove` when you want to permanently remove the selection from the page. while `$.fn.remove` does return the removed element(s), those elements will not have their associated data and events attached to them if you return them to the page.
+Use `$.fn.remove` when you want to permanently remove the selection from the page.
+While `$.fn.remove` does return the removed element(s), those elements will not have their associated data and events attached to them if you return them to the page.

 Use `$.fn.detach` if you need the data and events to persist.
 Like `$.fn.remove`, it returns the selection, but it also maintains the data and events associated with the selection, so you can restore the selection to the page at a later time.